LiZheng1997/LiZheng1997/_projects/1_project.md

 related_publications:
 ---

 This is my first version of an bio-inspired visual system which is based on OpenCV APIs and ANN, and the final aim of this project is intercepting a moving target.
 I pre-defined three targets, named pedestrians, MiRo robots and MiRo toy balls.
 In total, there are three scenarios for different deploying situations, like on-board; off-board and in a simulator (Gazebo).
 Some codes are inspired from code samples in the MDK-2019 version.
 Thanks for their brilliant work on building MiRo robots.
-I am also one of the big fan loving biomimetic robots.
-Link: http://labs.consequentialrobotics.com/miro-e/docs/index.php?page=Introduction
+I am also one of big fans loving biomimetic robots.
+[Consequential Robotics Lab link](http://labs.consequentialrobotics.com/miro-e/docs/index.php?page=Introduction)

 <div class="row">